 How popular is the baby name Kiwi in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Kiwi and check out all the blog posts that mention the name Kiwi.
+Plus, check out all the blog posts that mention the name Kiwi.

 I watched a news clip about obesity the other day, and one of the interviewees was named MeMe Roth.
 Her first name is pronounced just like Mimi, but the spelling is a bit more…egotistical? :)

 And, just a few minutes ago, I was reading about the Capitol Records v.
 Thomas-Rasset file-sharing case and I spotted yet another interesting name.
 This one belonged to Thomas-Rasset’s lawyer, Kiwi Camara (who also happens to be the youngest person to ever attend Harvard Law School).

 The Atlanta Journal-Constitution recently compiled several lists of unusual baby names using birth records from the Georgia Department of Human Resources (covering January 1990 through July 2007).

 Here are some highlights: